 Candidates who hold positions at academic institutions will also be required to submit:

 - Statement indicating if a sabbatical leave is available

 - Home institution policy with regard to sabbatical pay

 - History of "sabbatical leaves" over the past seven years

-- A confidential statement indicating salary for the current academic year (September 1, 2012-July 1, 2013)
+- A confidential statement indicating salary for the current academic year (September 1, 2015 - July 1, 2016)

 Salary - Rank and salary will be contingent on qualifications.
-Fellows will receive applicable Princeton University benefits, a moving allowance, and $2,500 research fund.
+NCGG Fellows will receive applicable Princeton University benefits, a taxable moving allowance, and a $3,500 research fund.

 For more information about the Niehaus Center for Globalization and Governance fellowship program, please contact: